DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 The resulting ISO files suffer from the following inconsistency:

 * The booting kernel is in **isolinux/vmlinuz** and it cannot be customized.
-The booting system lacks any `grub2.cfg`, and the only options is to boot this kernel, of to perform a checksum verification, then to boot.
-It's impossible to use a second kernel. `livecd-tools` will use the `kernel` package, no matter what; `livemedia-creator` can be customized, but far too many templates are used in the process (well, it comes from RH, so why am I so surprised?).
+The booting system lacks any GRUB configuration file, and the only options are (1) to boot this kernel, or (2) to perform a checksum verification, then to boot.
+It's impossible to use a second kernel. `livecd-tools` will use the `kernel` package, no matter what; `livemedia-creator` can be customized, but far too many templates are used in the process (well, it comes from RH, right?).
 * Once you have booted into **LiveOS/squashfs.img**, the live system will include whatever has been installed there, in this case both `kernel` and `kernel-lt`, properly listed in `grub2.cfg`, and installable by Anaconda.

 Nobody, and by this I mean the designers of such pieces of software, ever thought of any of these options:

 * Let the user specify the kernel they want to use for **isolinux/vmlinuz**.
-* F-ing use a proper GRUB configuration and include in for booting all the kernels that are included in the installed live system **LiveOS/squashfs.img**.
+* F-ing use a proper GRUB configuration and make it able to boot all the kernels that are included in the installed live system **LiveOS/squashfs.img**.
 * Alternatively, and regardless of what's in the squash, include all the kernels that have "Provide: kernel", even if that would mean to include all the kernels available in all the enabled repos; in this case, `kernel-ml` would be a 3rd kernel, which would be an interesting way to test a live system without installing anything.

-Hardcording shit is shitty.
+Hardcoding shit is shitty.

 ### 5. Download a prebuilt ISO